-This makes a extended dry time, which leads to the virgin particles to get too hot and decay.
-The destruction gives the shape of burnt flakes which are transferred with the soften resin inside the cavity.
+This makes an extended dry time, which leads to the virgin particles getting too hot and decaying.
+The destruction gives the shape of burnt flakes which are transferred with the softened resin inside the cavity.

 Restriction regrind is a maximum of 4.5 or 11%.